ML4SCI/ML4SCI.github.io/what_are_WGs.md

 # Working Groups

-ML4SCI Working Groups are community led groups that organise activities in particular domains with the aims of increading communication between developers, providing a platform for discussion of interesting problems and novel solutions developments, and fostering the adoption of common software between different communities.
+ML4SCI Working Groups are community led groups that organise activities in particular domains with the aims of increasing communication between developers, providing a platform for discussion of interesting problems and novel solutions developments, and fostering the adoption of common software between different communities.

-Working groups have three convenors, to help share the workload, and are appointed by ML4SCI (via an open nomination process and a search committtee) to serve for one year, with renewal possible by mutual agreement.
+Working groups have three convenors, to help share the workload, and are appointed by ML4SCI (via an open nomination process and a search committee) to serve for one year, with renewal possible by mutual agreement.
 (Interest groups and activity areas are less formal.)

 If you want to form a working group, or want to put some community-wide